You’ve probably seen this spotted dog on the back of a fire truck or in the movies, but how much do you really know about the unusual breed?

 Dalmatians are distinct for their piebald pattern.
 Usually these spots are black or brown, but sometimes they can be lemon, blue, or brindle.
 Every Dal is different, but most have these marks all over their body.
-If you open up a Dal's mouth, you can even find spots in their mouth.
+If you open up a Dal’s mouth, you’ll even find spots there.

 9. 101 Dalmatians did some damage to the breed.

 Besides giving viewers an inaccurate idea of what the puppies looked like, the movie encouraged a lot of people to go out and buy one of the dogs they saw on the big screen.
 Unfortunately, the Dalmatian boom led to a lot of Dals in shelters.
-Families found that the breed shed a lot and did not always get along with children.
-The pups need a lot of attention and training, and many adopters were not ready for the responsibility.
-As a result, many Dals found themselves without a home.
+Families found that the breed shed a lot and didn’t always get along with children.
+The pups need a lot of attention and training, and many adopters weren’t ready for the responsibility.
+As a result, many Dalmatians found themselves without a home.

 10. Deafness is a problem.

 If your Dal seems to be ignoring you, it could just be because it can’t hear you.
-Around 30 percent of all Dalmatians are inflicted with deafness as a result of their spotted markings.
-Breeding dogs with this coat can lead to a lack of mature melanocytes (melanin producing cells) in the inner ear.
-Without these, dogs can become hard of hearing.
+Around 30 percent of all Dalmatians are have some form of deafness.
+Breeding dogs with their kind of spotted coat can lead to a lack of mature melanocytes (melanin producing cells) in the inner ear.
+Without these, dogs can have difficulty hearing.
 Dogs with larger patches of black are less likely to be deaf.

 11. Dalmatians are willful and independent.